tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: should it be possible to show() and obj of class Writing or ViewOnly ??
 		- TBD: should "put key in moat" do more? what about "enter moat"
 		- TBD: specific put() error for "put suitcase in suitcase"
+	- TBD: better localize dict data
+		- TBD: create weapon() method to provide adj & adv (vs reading weapon_dict via attack() )
+			- IDEA: obj should be a black-box
+		- TBD: same idea for 'can't attack error' for attack() in invisible(); should be creature() meth
+		- TBD: move 'help' responses to help_dict in interp()
+		- TBD: mvoe 'tru_1word' responses to cmd_exe() ???

 - TBD: Debug Mode
 	- TBD: add debug_mode boolean in active_gs